-This is a program for individuals who desire to stay actively involved in AOTA leadership and volunteer opportunities after completing the training.
+This program is designed for individuals who desire to stay actively involved in AOTA leadership and volunteer opportunities.
+It is the program’s goal that the leadership training and experience provided shall inspire individuals to continue service within AOTA throughout their careers.
 Candidates must be able to commit to the following:

 Applicants must submit:

-- Provide an explanation of how you see yourself benefitting from a structured mentoring relationship within the organizational structure of AOTA, and what you would bring to a mentoring partnership.
-Please also check the current AOTA Board priorities and list which priorities you would be interested in working towards.
+- Please review AOTA’s Strategic Priorities.
+Identify and describe two priorities that align with your personal strengths and leadership interests to focus your leadership activities.
 Although AOTA cannot guarantee that each candidate will be paired with a mentor who shares the same activity interests, we strive to do so within the parameters of the pool of available mentors.